 Royal pedigree of Jesus

 Matthew more literally describes Jesus as the “son of Abraham” and the “son of David.”
 Scholars say Matthew did this to link Jesus to the promises God made to Abraham and David.
-This links Jesus to the blessings God promises to the descendants of Abraham, including: “All families on the planet will be better off because of you and your family.
+His description links Jesus to the blessings God promises to the descendants of Abraham, including: “All families on the planet will be better off because of you and your family.
 You are going to make this world a better place” (Genesis 12:3).
-By Jesus’s time, “son of David” had become a code phrase to describe the Messiah—a leader the Jews hoped would free Israel from Roman occupiers and restore Israel as an independent nation.
+By Jesus’ time, “son of David” had become a code phrase to describe the Messiah, a leader the Jews hoped would free Israel from Roman occupiers and restore Israel as an independent nation.

 Abraham had many sons by several wives.
 His first son was Ishmael, born to a slave named Hagar (Genesis 16:15).
 But Matthew zeros in on Isaac because the promise of blessing that God makes to Abraham will pass along to Isaac’s family and then to the descendants of his son Jacob, also known as Israel, whose dozen sons produced extended families that became known as the 12 tribes of Israel.

-The original quotation from Isaiah identified the future mother, in Hebrew, as a “young woman” who may or may not have been a virgin at the time of the prophecy.
+The original quotation from Isaiah in Hebrew identified the future mother as a “young woman” who may or may not have been a virgin at the time of the prophecy.
 Here, however, the Greek word parthenos definitely describes this woman as a virgin.

 Isaiah 7:14; 8:8, 10.
 “Immanuel” was not a personal name at the time.
 It was a reminder of God’s presence.
 And it’s a message Jesus will leave with his followers: “I am with you every day and all the way to the last day of this age” (Matthew 28:20).